-College-level credits earned from a postsecondary institution accredited by an agency that is recognized by the US Department of Education will be considered for transfer.
-The student requesting transfer credit must provide the College with an official transcript for all credits being evaluated for transfer.
+The student requesting transfer credit must provide the College with an official transcript or the required evaluation from a NACES member agency for all credits being evaluated for transfer.
 The College will evaluate the official transcript(s) and award appropriate credit (or clock hours for clock hour programs) toward a student's program and will notify the student.
 The College will consider credits and clock hours as long as:

-- The request for transfer credit is made prior to the start of the term in which the student is scheduled to take the class(es) for which they are requesting transfer credit; - An official transcript from the prior postsecondary institution is provided to the College at least three (3) business days prior to the start of the term in which the student is scheduled to take the class(es) for which they are requesting transfer credit - The course is equivalent in content to a course offered by the College; - The credits or clock hours earned from the previous institution are not more than ten (10) years old; - The number of credit and clock hours awarded meets or exceeds the number awarded for the equivalent course; - The student earned a grade of "C" or better, and - The student earned the credits prior to the start of the term for which transfer credit is being requested.
+- The request for transfer credit is made prior to the start of the term in which the student is scheduled to take the class(es) for which they are requesting transfer credit; - The official transcript from the prior postsecondary institution or evaluation from the NACES member agency is provided to the College at least three (3) business days prior to the start of the term in which the student is scheduled to take the class(es) for which they are requesting transfer credit - The course is equivalent in content to a course offered by the College; - The credits or clock hours earned from the previous institution are not more than ten (10) years old: - The number of credit or clock hours awarded meets or exceeds the number awarded for the equivalent course; - The student earned a grade of "C" or better, and - The student earned the credits prior to the start of the term for which transfer credit is being requested.

-For both degree and non-degree programs, a minimum of 25% of the total program credits (or clock hours for clock hour programs) must be completed at the College.
+A minimum of 25% of the total program credits (or clock hours for clock hour programs) must be completed at the College.